couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

 # Appendix: Release Notes

 The following sections provide release notes for individual release versions of Couchbase Server.
-To browse or submit new issaes, see [Couchbase Server Issues Tracker](http://www.couchbase.com/issues/browse/MB).
+To browse or submit new issues, see [Couchbase Server Issues Tracker](http://www.couchbase.com/issues/browse/MB).

 <a id="couchbase-server-rn_2-0-0l"></a>